 “I don’t think this is a good idea,” Jack replied.
 He was not too keen on being separated and trapped.

-“We got no choice.
-This is the best clue that we ever had in awhile.”
+“We have no choice.
+This is the best clue that we ever had in a while.”
 Zero replied.
 He was jogging towards the moving walls.
-The moment they ran towards the moving walls, Zero already shifted into his Origin form.
-Whatever was before them could be dangerous and he did not know what was there.
+Zero had already shifted into his Origin form when they ran towards the moving walls.
+Whatever was before them could be dangerous, and he did not know what was there.

-Bob was once again leading them.“This way!”
+Bob was once again leading them.
+“This way!”
 Bob called out and made a sharp turn to the right.
-It was an endless sharp turns right and left, and for a moment Zero thought they were going in circles.
+It was an endless sharp turn right and left; for a moment, Zero thought they were going in circles.
 The sound of the rumbling walls got louder and louder as they moved.
-He felt as if the walls would collapse any moment and crush them in one go.
+He felt the walls would collapse any moment and crush them in one go.

 “We’re almost there!”

 “I can barely hear you!”
 Zero yelled back towards Bob.
-The sound was so loud that it muffled his voice.
+But unfortunately, the sound was so loud that it muffled his voice.

 “EEEEEK!”
-Bob stopped in a sudden halt when he made a sharp turn once again.
-Zero almost ran him over, but luckily stopped himself.
-His hands wildly flailed trying to catch his balance.
-The sound of the moving walls halted.
+Bob stopped at a sudden halt when he made a sharp turn once again.
+Zero almost ran him over but luckily stopped himself.
+His hands wildly flailed, trying to catch his balance.
+Again, the sound of the moving walls halted.

 Zero gulped.
-What was before them was a large council of Sphinx sitting on their pedestal.
-Zero counted a total of twelve the size of a large bus.
-Their golden skin cracked dry sandpaper, their face were of a beautiful woman with an egyptian looking headdress, and a body of a lion.
-Each one turned their head towards Zero’s group and gave them a blood chilling smile.
+What was before they were a large council of Sphinx sitting on their pedestal.
+Zero counted a total of twelve, the size of a large bus.
+Their golden skin cracked dry sandpaper, and their faces were of a beautiful woman with an Egyptian-looking headdress and the body of a lion.
+Each turned their head towards Zero’s group and gave them a blood-chilling smile.

-Laid before them a good distance away was a pearly, white greek building.
+A pearly, white greek building lay before them a good distance away.
 Zero knew that what they were looking for was up ahead.